StephGit/techkaffi-playwright/slides.md

 ---
 # You can also start simply with 'default'
-theme: seriph
+theme: default
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://cover.sli.dev
 # some information about your slides (markdown enabled)
-title: Welcome to Slidev
+title: Playwright Techkaffi
 info: |
   ## Slidev Starter Template
   Presentation slides for developers.